alex/what-happens-when/README.rst

 * target receives SYN and if it's in an agreeable mood, replies with SYN/ACK
 * source sends ACK to acknowledge socket is established
 * data is transferred until FIN/ACK is sent and acknowledged

-(not sure how deep down this rabbit hole you want to go :)

 UDP packets
 ~~~~~~~~~~~